Netherlands 2023 "Prehistoric animals (III)"

 This dry land must have been the route for the mastodons and shortly thereafter the southern mammoths, Mammuthus meridionalis, to expand their distribution into East England.

 The life-size reconstruction (220 cm at the shoulders) of the Mastodon, Anancus arvernensis, was created by Mr. Remie Bakker for the Musée Crozatier in LE PUY-EN-VELAY in France in 2010, based on the fossils of museums of Italy and France.
-As for many other prehistoric animal reconstructions, used by studio026 as motif for the stamps, the reconstruction of the mastodon was created by Mr. Bakker under supervision of Mr. Dick Mol, also known as "Sir Mammoth".
+As for many other prehistoric animal reconstructions, used by studio026 as motif for the stamps, the reconstruction of the mastodon was created by Mr. Bakker under the supervision of Mr. Dick Mol, also known as "Sir Mammoth".

 Life size reconstruction of Anancus arvernensis created by Mr. Remie Bakker in 2010 Life size reconstruction of Anancus arvernensis created by Mr. Remie Bakker in 2010

-Life size reconstruction of Anancus arvernensis created by Mr. Remie Bakker in 2010 under supervision of Mr. Dick Mol, for the Musée Crozatier in LE PUY-EN-VELAY in France.
+Life size reconstruction of Anancus arvernensis created by Mr. Remie Bakker in 2010 under the supervision of Mr. Dick Mol, for the Musée Crozatier in LE PUY-EN-VELAY in France.
 Image credit: ManimalWorks.

 Hoekman's dolphin stamps of the Netherlands 2023